JayAKCoughlan/JayAkCoughlan.github.io/resume.md

 ## ***Work Experience***

 #### **Checkfront - Technical Support Specialist;** *Victoria, BC (Mar.
 2018 - Current)*
-* Strong communication with team members and other teams
-* Troubleshooted technical issues with customers
-* Provided recommendations and solutions based on customer’s configurations
+**Technical Support Specialist (_2018 – 2019_)**
+-	Worked with clients to troubleshoot their system and provide unique recommendations
-* Headed our Internal Documentation Update project on Confluence
+-	Lead our Internal Documentation Update project on Confluence
-* Used Jira to keep track of system bugs, improvements, and feature requests
+-	Used Jira to keep track of system bugs, improvements, and feature requests **Technical Support Analyst (_2019 – 2021_)**
+-	Used advanced troubleshooting and debugging to solve escalated customer issues
+-	Provided support and for internal team-members
+-	Worked on and published bug fixes in the Checkfront platform **Jr QA Automation Developer (_2021 – 2022_)**
+-	Worked with Team Raven to provide QA support
+-	Developed and supported tools for automating the Zephyr workflow
+-	Engaged in deployment responsibilities for nightly deploys **Technical Support Analyst Lead (_2022 – Current_)**
+-	Developed and documented TSA processes both with and without external teams
+-	Trained customer facing teams on bug ticket creation in Jira and troubleshooting GetYourGuide
+-	Facilitated learning and 1-on-1 sessions with TSA team members

 <br/>
-#### **Shaw Cable – eCare TSR;** *Vancouver, BC (Sept.
+#### **Shaw Cable – eCare TSR;** *(Sept.
 2017 - Jan.
 2018)*
 * Strong communication with different team members
 * Troubleshooted technical issues with customers
 * Dealt with many different devices and configurations